amperity/amperity-docs/amperity_reference/source/attribute_predicted_average_order_revenue.rst

 .. attribute-predicted-average-order-revenue-modeling-enabled-note-start

-.. note:: Predicted average order revenue is available to users of AmpIQ when predictive modeling is enabled for your tenant.
+.. note:: Predicted average order revenue is available when predictive modeling is enabled for your tenant.

 .. attribute-predicted-average-order-revenue-modeling-enabled-note-end